-On Kilimanjaro, altitude and weather are your main challenges, and they are both unpredictable.
-Your expert guides give you twice daily medical checks to evaluate your condition as you climb to altitude.
-With their highly detailed training and many years of climbing, they have developed a superb ability to spot early signs of altitude or physiological issues that you may not even be aware of.
-Something as simple as a hot spot on your toe, loss of appetite or slight insomnia can be a key indicator of something developing.
-Spotting potential issues and treating them before they become a problem is the key to getting the most out of your climb and achieving the summit.
-Our summit success rate of 98% says it all.
+Our guides are the best in the business, with years of experience and highly focused mountain medical training.
+They monitor you closely, with twice daily medical checks to evaluate your condition, and spot early signs of altitude sickness or other issues that you may not even be aware of.
+They know that something as simple as a hot spot on your toe, loss of appetite, slight insomnia, or an altered sense of humor can be a key indicator of something developing.
+And by spotting potential issues and treating them before they become a problem, you will get the most out of your climb.

 RECOMMENDED BY MEDICAL PROFESSIONALS